Skip to main content

 Biodiversity is simply the variety of lifeforms that exist on our planet.
 Not just plants, animals, insects, and fungi, but also the bacteria and microorganisms that are often invisible to the naked eye.
 Although it is estimated there are approximately 8.7 million species on the planet, we have only formally described approximately 1.2 million.

 Although there are many ways to support biodiversity, awareness is our first step in supporting biodiversity.
-Becoming aware of threats to nature and the impact extinction has on ecosystems helps motivate us to change our behaviour.
+Becoming aware of threats to nature and the impact extinction has on ecosystems can motivate us to change our behaviour.
 As Eckhart Tolle says,

 “Awareness is the greatest agent for change”.